RootBugs/kwen-webview/docs/DEVELOPMENT.md

 <!-- revised: util -->

-- Follow the existing code conventions
+- Follow the existing code conventions  <!-- optimize: validation -->
 - Use meaningful variable and function names